-- 1) On page 90, Ms. Rochambeau asks Zoey what kind of person she wants to be.
-How would YOU answer that question? - 2) What's your reaction to Ms. Rochambeau's advice for Zoey at the end of Chapter 11 (page 95)? - 3) Explain what you think led to Zoey's mom getting that "old mom kind of spark" in her eye? - 4) Compare how Connor was feeling when trekking around Peru with how Zoey is feeling now.
+- 1) Identify some of the assumptions that are made about others in Chapter 11.
+What impact do those assumptions have? - 2) On page 90, Ms. Rochambeau asks Zoey what kind of person she wants to be.
+How would YOU answer that question? - 3) What's your reaction to Ms. Rochambeau's advice for Zoey at the end of Chapter 11 (page 95)? - 4) Explain what you think led to Zoey's mom getting that "old mom kind of spark" in her eye?
+What's her usual relationship with the systems that affect her (feeling like she can afford food and necessities, getting paid enough, etc.)?
+How is this moment different? - 5) Compare how Connor was feeling when trekking around Peru with how Zoey is feeling now.
 What is the same?
-What is different? - 5) Explain why this interpretation of the chakana was so meaningful to Connor.
+What is different? - 6) Explain why this interpretation of the chakana was so meaningful to Connor.
 Which other characters might also be impacted by learning about it?